jon-heard/obsidian-inline-scripts/README.md

 - Takes up more space

 ### Fencing test strings
 You can also surround a Test string in a basic "fenced code block".
 This provides no syntax highlighting, but still prevents unwanted markdown formatting.
-For example:
+For example, this Test string:

 > ^date$

-to:
+can be written as:

 > \`\`\`
 >